-These powerful antiseptics are a good self-healing alternative for preppers and survivalists; therefore I recommend learning as much as you can about them.
+These powerful antiseptics are an excellent self-healing alternative for preppers and survivalists; therefore I recommend learning as much as you can about them.
 I am not a doctor and these are homemade remedies that I’ve tried on myself.
 You should research anything you read so you are assured of their use and the accuracy of the information provided.
-If it worked for me it doesn’t mean it can work for you as well.
+If it worked for me, it doesn’t mean it can work for you as well.
 You might be allergic to some of the ingredients or you might not use clean equipment or follow the right steps.

 Liberty Generator (How to gain complete energy independence)